-Fifteen STRETCH adventurers ages 18 to 77 boarded the Russian icebreaker, “50 Years of Victory” to take them across the Arctic on a 14-day adventure to the North Pole.
+Fifteen STRETCH adventurers ages 18 to 77 boarded the Russian icebreaker, “50 Years of Victory”, which took them across the Arctic on a 14-day adventure to the North Pole.
 The ship, the largest, most powerful nuclear icebreaker in the world, was the 140th icebreaker to arrive at the North Pole, and our 15 STRETCHers are now one of 33,509 people to have ever set foot on the 90° mark of the earth.

 At 2:36 a.m. on a bright, sunshiny Wednesday (June 19, 2019) the ship arrived at the North Pole.
 The celebration began with a champagne toast and the ULTIMATE polar plunge.
 STRETCHers also got the opportunity to sightsee via helicopter above the Arctic Ocean, enjoy hot-air balloon rides and cruise in a Zodiac surrounded by dramatic, endless icescapes.